amansingh9097/pi-in-life/README.md

 # pi-in-life
-Where is Pi in our daily life?
+π is not just a part of mathematics and mere computations, a part of π reflects in every second of our life. check it out here : pi-in-life